 When assets are sold, the tax treatment of any gain or loss depends on how the asset was used.
 If the asset was a capital asset, then the gain or loss is a capital gain or loss.
 If the asset was held for resale, then the gain or loss is classified as ordinary income.
 The tax treatment of gain or loss for assets used in business is more complex.
-Since these rules are found in §1231 of the Internal Revenue Code, they are often referred to as §1231 assets.
+Since these rules are found in §1231 of the Internal Revenue Code, they are often called §1231 assets.
 Section 1221(a) stipulates that §1231 assets are not capital assets.
 Nonetheless, business assets held longer than 1 year qualify as §1231 assets, which may qualify for limited capital gain treatment.
-The reason why business assets are not given capital gain treatment is because they are depreciated over time, allowing the business to deduct the depreciation against ordinary income.
+Business assets are not given capital gain treatment because they are depreciated over time, allowing the business to deduct the depreciation against ordinary income.
 Hence, the tax law does not permit a business to simply subtract its basis in the property as is done with most other property dispositions, because long-term gains are usually taxed at a lesser rate than ordinary gain, so a business that claimed substantial depreciation on property that was later sold at a long-term gain, would profit at the expense of the government.
 To prevent this, the tax code treats part or all the gain as depreciation recapture, in which that portion of the gain equal to the total amount of depreciation claimed on the property is taxed as ordinary gain, even if the property was held longer than 1 year.
-Any deductions that have been claimed as first-year expensing, such as claiming the §179 deduction or bonus depreciation is fully recaptured as ordinary income.
+Any deductions claimed as first-year expensing, such as claiming the §179 deduction or bonus depreciation, is fully recaptured as ordinary income.
 However, after depreciation recapture is accounted for, any net long-term gain on §1231 property is treated as a long-term capital gain while losses are treated as ordinary losses.

 The sale of property with business and personal use must be treated as 2 sales, with the basis, depreciation, and selling price allocated to the business- and the personal-use gain or loss.
 Since first-year expensing cannot be claimed for property not used more than 50% for business, first-year expensing is also recaptured if it was claimed on listed property, if business use for any year within the recovery period does not exceed 50%.